helgidavidsson/grubba/README.md

 ## License

-This project is currently unlicensed.
-More details about the license will be added in the future.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the LICENSE.md file for details.

 ## Contact